syncfusion-content/xamarin-docs/Xamarin/DataGrid/Getting-started.md

 }
 {% endhighlight %}

+### macOS

+To launch the SfDataGrid in macOS, call the `SfDataGridRenderer.Init()` method in the `DidFinishLaunching` overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:

+{% highlight C# %}

+public override void DidFinishLaunching(NSNotification notification) {
+    …
+    Forms.Init();
+    Syncfusion.SfChart.XForms.MacOS.SfDataGridRenderer.Init();
+    LoadApplication(new App());
+    …
+}

+{% endhighlight %}

 ### Universal Windows Platform (UWP)

 To launch the SfDataGrid in UWP, call the `SfDataGridRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example.